 Another important lesson is that “founder friendliness” (or at least the appearance of it) in startup ecosystems is a business development strategy for investors to get deal flow, and it by no means eliminates the misaligned incentives of investors (including accelerators).
 At your exit, there are one of two pockets the money can go into: the common stock or the investors.
 No amount of “friendliness” changes the fact that every cap table adds up to 100%.
 Treat the fundraising advice of investors – even the really super nice, helpful, “founder friendly,” “give first,” “mission driven,” “we’re not really here for the money” ones – accordingly.
 The most clever way to win a zero-sum game is to convince the most naive players that it’s not a zero-sum game.

 Don’t get me wrong, “friendly” investors are great.
 I like them way more than the hard-driving vultures of yesteryear.
 But let’s not drink so much kool-aid that we forget they are, still, investors who are here to make money that could otherwise go to the common stock; not your BFFs, and certainly not philanthropists to your entrepreneurial dreams.
+Given the significant imbalance of experience between repeat money players and first-time entrepreneurs, the startup world presents endless opportunities for investors (including accelerators) to pretend that their advice is startup-friendly and selfless – and use smoke-and-mirrors marketing to convey as much – while experienced, independent experts can see what is really happening.

 A quick “spin” translation guide for startups navigating seed funding: